kioskprotocol/contracts/README.md

 The protocol allows buyers to:
 * Have a universal shopping cart
-* Purchase products without navigating through the checkout process of an e-commerce website.
+* Purchase products without navigating through the checkout process of an e-commerce website

 ## Quick Start